NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Cloud Basics--DOCID21/Good Practices--DOCID36.md

 will take steps to shut down and isolate it so that it doesn't do any further damage to cloud infrastructure or to other users' assets.

-Compromised NeCTAR instances are a real issue.
-Across the NeCTAR federation, we see examples at least once a month.
+Compromised Nectar instances are a real issue.
+Across the Nectar federation, we see examples at least once a month.

 ## Apply system patches as often as possible